ayonli/type-guard/README.md

 - `Dict(Key, Value)` the value is of `Record<K, V>`
 - `Any` the value can be anything
-- `Void` void constrains are mainly for functions that takes no argument or returns nothing.
+- `Void` void constraints are mainly for functions that takes no argument or returns nothing.
 For example:
-    - `@param(Void)` will restrain the method to take no argument.
+    - `@param(Void)` will constrain the method to take no argument.
-    - `@returns(Void)` will restrain the method to return nothing.
+    - `@returns(Void)` will constrain the method to return nothing.

 And these abstract types can be created via the wrapper function `as()`: